Operation Silbertanne: Activity

 One of the most prominent victims of Operation Silbertanne was Dutch writer A. M. de Jong, who was killed in October 1943.

 Mussert was fundamentally opposed to Operation Silbertanne, and when in autumn 1944 SS Brigadeführer Karl Eberhard Schöngarth, head of SiPo and SD, was informed of these retaliatory killings he had them terminated in September 1944.

+The commander of the Security Police and SD in the Netherlands, Erich Naumann, assisted the perpetrators of Operation Silbertanne.
+He approved of executions carried out by Feldmeijer and Feldmeijer's death squad.

 Prosecution

 After World War II, some of the members of the death squad and those responsible for giving the orders were put on trial.
-Henk Feldmeijer, however, had been killed on 22 January 1945 when his car was strafed by an Allied aircraft.
+The commander, Henk Feldmeijer, however, had been killed on 22 January 1945, when his car was strafed by an Allied aircraft.

 Maarten Kuiper and Pieter Johan Faber were executed in 1948.
-Hanns Albin Rauter was sentenced to death and executed in 1949.
+Hanns Albin Rauter was executed in 1949.
 Others, however, managed to flee the country and went into hiding outside the Netherlands.
 Sander Borgers died in 1985 at the age of 67 in Haren, Germany.
-Klaas Carel Faber lived until his death on May 24, 2012 in the Bavarian city of Ingolstadt.
+Klaas Carel Faber lived until his death on May 24, 2012, in the Bavarian city of Ingolstadt.
 In July 2009 it was reported that the German government wanted to prosecute Faber after all.
 Daniel Bernhard died in 1962.
 Lambertus van Gog fled to Spain but was extradited to the Netherlands in 1978.
 Heinrich Boere, who has been living for decades in Germany, was found fit to stand trial for the murders committed between 1943 and 1944, by the Provincial Court of Appeal in Cologne on 7 July 2009, and subsequently was found guilty and sentenced to life in prison in March 2010.
 Boere died in a prison hospital on December 1, 2013.

+In 1947, Erich Naumann was a defendant of the Einsatzgruppen trial.
+In 1948, he was found guilty of unrelated atrocities during his time as an Einsatzgruppen commander in Belarus and sentenced to death.
+He was executed by hanging at Landsberg Prison in 1951.